 California gives the specific language that must be used in a durable power of attorney document.

-A durable power of attorney is valid for the remainder of the principle’s life unless it includes an expiration date or specific duration.
+- A power of attorney is valid for the remainder of the principal’s life unless it includes an expiration date or specific duration.

 Different individuals can be agents for different types of powers.
-For example, one person may be authorized to act as the principle’s agent in managing the family business while someone else handles personal and family maintenance.
-Yet a third person could be appointed as an agent to handle trust and tax matters, such as an accountant.
+For example, one person may be authorized to act as the principal’s agent in managing the family business while someone else handles personal and family maintenance.
+A third person could be appointed as an agent to handle trust and tax matters, such as an accountant.
 Or the durable power of attorney can authorize one person to handle all of these matters.

 What does the durable power of attorney California probate code say about witnesses?